Question and Answer for Issues of the Hand

 A: This is a frequent question as many of our mothers and fathers have told us over the years to stop cracking our joints or it would lead to arthritis.
 In fact, there is no evidence to support this.

-A: Knots on the finger joints can be caused by different conditions.
+A: Knots on the finger joints can be a result of different conditions.
 The most common is cysts, which are fluid pockets.
 The lubricating fluid within each joint can be extruded from its capsule, causing a cyst.
 If these are small and not tender, then one can just observe these.
 However, if they are enlarging or painful, further evaluation is warranted.
 Treatment could involve needle puncture, and at times excision.
 At other times, these knots can be secondary to bone spurs from arthritis developing in these joints.
 While these nodules, cysts, or knots, can be removed, it is only worthwhile if it is causing a significant functional problem or pain.
 Come in for evaluation and we can discuss this further.

 To schedule a new patient or follow up patient appointment with your MD, please call (904) JOI-2000 or read more here about our orthopedic telemedicine providers.